TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 ### Get all terminologies in TermHub
 Via get-terminologies.sh

-Return all loaded terminology/version pairs currently hosted by the API.
-Limit the results to the first thirty lines.
+Return all loaded terminologies currently hosted by the API.
+This call also takes search parameters such as query, limit, offset, sort, and ascending to allow searching across available terminologies.
 ```
 $ ./get-terminologies.sh --token $token | head -30
 -----------------------------------------------------